Top 5 Beginner Banjo Chords

 - Only strum the top 3 strings of the banjo with your thumb, don’t involve the 5th or 4th strings (This is only a rule for now, it’ll change later on).

 Our first banjo chord is the G Major Chord.
 Why can’t ALL banjo chords be this simple, right?
-It’s all open strings, so, easy peasy.
-The top three strings of the banjo are a G major chord (G-B-D for those of you wondering about the names of the individual notes).
+Looking at the banjo diagram, you’ll see it’s all open strings, so, easy peasy.
+The top three strings of the 5-string banjo are a G major chord (G-B-D for those of you wondering about the names of the individual notes).
 This is due to the banjo being tuned to open G tuning.
 I call this the Look Ma!
 No hands Chord, as your left-hand can go on vacation.
-That G chord on banjo makes guitar players envious.
+The G chord on banjo makes guitar players envious.

 C Major Chord